v2.0 · Stable

 Header Zone Lines starting with @key or @+key Orchestrator (@key) and LLM (@+key)

-Body Zone Prose, headings, bullets, directives, tables LLM (primary) — variables interpolated first
+Content Zone Prose, headings, bullets, directives, tables, ::sections LLM (primary) — variables interpolated, ~ comments stripped

 Files use the .slm extension with MIME type text/slim and UTF-8 encoding.